escrimaglia/cli-automation/README.md

 ## `cla tunnel`

 Sometimes, the machine running CLA doesn’t have direct access to the devices and must go through a Bastion Host or Jump Host.
 To connect via a Bastion Host, you can either configure SSH specifically or set up a tunnel.
-Personally, I think creating a tunnel is more efficient since it avoids SSH configuration.
+Personally, I think creating a tunnel is more efficient since it avoids SSH configuration, specially when using `cla telnet` commands.
 Using `cla tunnel`, you can create or remove a SOCKS5 tunnel.
 For `cla tunnel` to function properly, the host running CLA must have easy access to the Bastion Host (it should be listed in the Bastion Host's known_hosts file).
 CLA constantly monitors the tunnel’s status, but you can also manually check it using the Linux command `lsof -i:{local_port}`.

 **Usage**: